-To achieve an honest relationship, you and your partner will need to implement important practices that involve speaking the truth, not intentionally omitting information, never intentionally misleading them from the truth.
+To achieve an honest relationship, you and your partner must implement important practices that involve speaking the truth, not intentionally omitting information, and never intentionally misleading them from the truth.

-Also, for the two of you to build a meaningful relationship, that is full of trust, honesty has to be part of the foundation.
+Also, for the two of you to build a meaningful relationship full of trust, honesty has to be part of the foundation.
 A simple way for someone to trust you is to show that you can be honest with them.

-At this point, it’s important to mention that you will also have to exercise some discretion as you attempt to be an honest partner in your relationship.
-Being honest shouldn’t make you rude, unkind, or insensitive with the truth.
+At this point, it’s important to mention that you will also have to exercise discretion as you attempt to be an honest partner in your relationship.
+Being honest shouldn’t make you rude, unkind, or insensitive to the truth.

 What Honesty is Not